 Print as many main boards/supply boards as you want, fold up some heavy duty aluminum foil and cut it to the size of the pockets.
 Then press the bottoms into your boards, and connect away!

 Give a Shout Out

 Hobby Breadboard by AbyssalHeaven is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure AbyssalHeaven would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure AbyssalHeaven would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).